MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 Because of resolution differences between the desktop and mobile platform, formatting is different between the desktop and the mobile version of Teams.

-On the desktop, HTML formatting appears like this:
+On the desktop, HTML formatting appears as shown in the following image:

 ![HTML formatting in the Desktop client](../../assets/images/cards/card-formatting-xml-desktop-v2.png)

-On iOS, HTML formatting appears like this:
+On iOS, HTML formatting appears as shown in the following image:

 ![HTML formatting in the iOS client](../../assets/images/cards/card-formatting-xml-mobile-v2.png)

-Issues:

-* Character formatting like bold and italic are not rendered on iOS.
+Character formatting, such as bold and italic are not rendered on iOS.

-On Android, HTML formatting appears like this:
+On Android, HTML formatting appears as shown in the following image:

 ![HTML formatting in the Android client](../../assets/images/cards/card-formatting-xml-android-60.png)

-Character formatting like bold and italic display correctly on Android.
+Character formatting, such as bold and italic display correctly on Android.

-### Formatting sample for HTML formatting in simple cards
+### Format sample for HTML formatting in simple cards

-These screenshots were created using Teams AppStudio, where the text property of a hero card was set to the following string.
+The images in the previous section were created using Teams AppStudio, where the text property of a hero card is set to the following string:

+`<p>bold: <strong>Bold Text</strong></p><p>italic: <em>Italic Text</em></p><p>strikethrough: <strike>Strikethrough text</strike></p><h1>Header 1</h1><h2>Header 2</h2><h3>Header 3</h3><p>bullet list: <ul><li>text</li><li>text</li></ul></p><p>ordered list: <ol><li>text</li><li>text</li></ol></p><pre>preformatted text</pre><blockquote>blockquote text</blockquote></p><p>hyperlink: <a href=\"https://www.bing.com/\">Bing</a></p><p>embedded image: <img src=\"https://aka.ms/Fo983c\" alt=\"Duck on a rock\"></img></p>`

 You can test formatting in your own cards by modifying this code.

-`<p>bold: <strong>Bold Text</strong></p><p>italic: <em>Italic Text</em></p><p>strikethrough: <strike>Strikethrough text</strike></p><h1>Header 1</h1><h2>Header 2</h2><h3>Header 3</h3><p>bullet list: <ul><li>text</li><li>text</li></ul></p><p>ordered list: <ol><li>text</li><li>text</li></ol></p><pre>preformatted text</pre><blockquote>blockquote text</blockquote></p><p>hyperlink: <a href=\"https://www.bing.com/\">Bing</a></p><p>embedded image: <img src=\"https://aka.ms/Fo983c\" alt=\"Duck on a rock\"></img></p>`

 ---